EdJoPaTo/website-stalker-example/org/openhomefoundation/projects.md

  It’s the DNA from our central projects—full-scale software we own and oversee development of—that gave rise to the idea of the Open Home Foundation in the first place.
 These are our headline efforts.
 But also, just the beginning.

- Home Assistant is an open-source, home automation platform that puts local control and privacy first.
+ Home Assistant is an open source, home automation platform that puts local control and privacy first.
 It is powered by a worldwide community of tinkerers and DIY enthusiasts, and exists to put users in control of their homes, their data, and their personal well-being.

 [Learn more](https://www.home-assistant.io/)
 [](https://github.com/home-assistant/)